albertcht/python-gcs-image/README.md

 ## Google Cloud Storage Setup

-Note you need to grant **Storage Object Admin** access on your GCS objects to a GAE service account responsible for generating URLs.
+Note you need to grant **Storage Object Admin** access on your GCS objects to a GAE service account responsible for generating URLs, which looks like:

-It looks like:

 ```
 your-project-id@appspot.gserviceaccount.com
 ```

+## gsutil Commands for Reference

 ```
 # Create a new bucket.